amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 This's how it works:

 1. We are going to divide the array recursively until the elements are two or less.
-2. We know how to sort 2 items, so we sort them iteratively (base case).
+2. We know how to sort two items, so we sort them iteratively (base case).
 3. The final step is merging: we merge in taking one by one from each array such that they are in ascending order.

 Here's the code for merge sort: